 On this episode of Life & Living with Joanna Gagis, Cinderella’s Closet of Monmouth County board member, Samantha Baccala, and fashion show co-chair, Maria Polera, share with show host Joanna Gagis how they are making prom dreams come true by making suits, tuxedos and dresses available to students in need.

 “Cinderella’s Closet is an organization that was started 10 years ago now by two high school students,” said Baccala.
 “They realized people in the community were, you know, not going to the prom because it’s a financial burden on the families.
 And so they thought that every student should have the opportunity to go to prom.
 It’s a lifelong memory that people bring with them forever.”

 Students encourage the community to donate dresses while also raising money — by hosting a fashion show — to start their boutique.
 Each year, students who are recommended by either social workers, school counselors or clergy can come and pick out an outfit for prom completely free of charge.

 “So on our boutique day is when they all come in,” said Polera.
 “And some of them are a little shy to be there, but the rest of them are pretty much excited that they’re getting to go to prom.”

-While the program began in Monmouth County, it has extended to other parts of the Garden State, including Camden and Jersey City.
+Since starting in Monmouth County, Cinderella’s Closet continues to expand, moving to areas like Camden and Jersey City.
 They even cooperate with an organization operating in New York.

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.